imandra-ai/imandra-docs/notebooks-src/Introduction.md

 ## What can you do with Imandra?

 The short answer is "Quite a lot!"
+As discussed above - at its core, Imandra is a unified collection of tools for reasoning about code.
 Our customers have used Imandra to verify complex algorithms, rigorously test and audit their complex software systems, develop new AI product offerings and much more.
 Imandra brings the most value where/when you rely on algorithms, which is pretty much almost everything these days.

 Below, we've tried to create a few broad categories of use-cases with high-level explanations and links to demos and tutorials.
 As always, if you have specific questions - please do not hesitate to reach out to us ([contact@imandra.ai](mailto:contact@imandra.ai "Contact Imandra")).

 ### Create and reason about mental models

-LLMs have fundmental flaws that stem from their statistical nature - hallucinations, lack of explainability and audit trail.
+Large Language Models ("LLMs") have fundmental flaws that stem from their statistical nature - hallucinations, lack of explainability and audit trail.

-To fix this, Large Language Models (LLMs) can use Imandra to build mental models and reason about them, unlocking the incredible potential of generative AI for industries where correctness and compliance matter.
+To fix this, LLMs can use Imandra to build mental models and reason about them, unlocking the incredible potential of generative AI for industries where correctness and compliance matter.

 Check out this video for further details: